What these UK Eurovision acts know now

 How do you look back on your Eurovision time?

 I had a great time, it was very full-on.
 I did it while I was performing in Rent.
-I was doing 8 shows a week, and then trying to fit in rehearsals and preparation for Eurovision as well.
-It was a crazy time, but I look back now and and love that I did it.
+I was doing eight shows a week, and then trying to fit in rehearsals and preparation for Eurovision as well.
+It was a crazy time, but I look back now and love that I did it.

 Who took the competition most seriously?